MattechLab/sops/docs/data-collection/data-collection_visuo.md

 ## Participant Reception

 - Meet the participant at an easily locatable place (e.g., the reception desk of the Radiology Unit) and show them the way into the control room.
-Allow sufficient time before the experiment for the preparation.
+Allow sufficient time before the experiment for the preparation. <- and signature of the ICF and related documents (Safety questionnaire too)
 - Show the participant the scanning room and explain to them how the device is controlled from outside.
-- Ask the participant to fill out the consent form and MRI safety screener, and verbally confirm responses and discuss further doubts, paying attention to frequently forgotten devices and implants, like orthodontia.
+- Ask the participant to fill out the consent form and MRI safety screener, and verbally confirm responses and discuss further doubts, paying attention to frequently forgotten devices and implants, like orthodontia. <- SIGNATURE!!!!
 - Remind the participant to use the bathroom at this moment if they need.
 - Describe to the participant how the session will develop and explain clearly the task.
 Let them interrupt you to ask for clarifications and answer all the questions that may arise.

 ???+ quote "Script for the session"
       “We are going to acquire two types of images.
 The first type is anatomical imaging that we use to study the morphology of the brain.
 The second type is a functional MRI, which we use to understand how the brain activates as a response to stimuli we will present to you.
-During the whole duration of the exam, please do not create closed loops by crossing your legs or holding your hands together.
+During the whole duration of the exam, please do not cross your legs or hold your hands together, as it might creates close loops.
 It is possible that your peripheral nerves get stimulated at some points, so you will feel twitching of muscles, for instance, of your pectorals.
-Do not panic, it is okay, but if it feels too uncomfortable, please squeeze the alarm button.During the functional MRI you will see a point at the center of the screen that will change the colors.
+Do not panic, it is okay, but if it feels too uncomfortable, please squeeze the alarm button.
+During the functional MRI you will see a point at the center of the screen that will change the colors.
 For the entire period of the experiment you should takes the eye open on this fixation point at the center of a gray environment.
 The experiment has a duration of 30 minutes more and less.
-Before to start with scanning we will need to calibrate the eyetracker, therefore we will ask you to fix different points on the screen.
+Before to start with scanning we will need to calibrate the eyetracker, therefore we will ask you to fix different points on the screen, but try not to anticipate the dot repositioning.
+During the calibration, we will do a back and forth from outside to inside the scanner room, to make sure the camera properly catches your eye.

       Is everything clear to you?
 Do you have any questions?”